LiEnby/real-package-installer/README.md

 but unlike the offical package installer, this also works with NpDrm-Bind (you can specify a rif from ux0:/rif ..) as well as NpDrm-Free contents.

-as there are alot of package types it has not been tested with all of them, (mainly just Vita/Patch/PSM & Theme) so there may be some issues with more obscure package types in order to figure it out.
+NOTE: as there are alot of package types it has not been tested with all of them, (mainly just Vita/Patch/PSM) so there may be some issues with different package types.

 # Explaination of the homebrew name:
 Sony's offical "★Package Installer" app included on development kits is internally